bats-core/bats-detik/README.md

 verify "there are less than <number> <resource-type> named '<regular-expression>'"
 ```

-*resource-type* is one of the K8s ones (e.g. `pods`, `po`, `services`, `svc`...).
-See [https://kubernetes.io/docs/reference/kubectl/overview/#resource-types](https://kubernetes.io/docs/reference/kubectl/overview/#resource-types) for a complete reference.

 > :warning: This simple assertion may fail sometimes.
 >
 > As an example, if you count the number of PODs, run your test and then kill the POD, they will still be listed, with the `TERMINATING` state.
 >
 > So, most of the time, you will want to verify the number of instances with a given property value.
-Example: count the number of PODs with a given name pattern and having the `started` status.
+Example: count the number of PODs with a given name pattern and having the `running` status.

 Hence this additional syntax (using [next section](#verifying-property-values) documentation to verify additionnal properties):